junxit/us-congress-bills-112/metadata.md

 - 2012-03-20 — Introduced in House
 - 2012-03-20 — Introduced in House
 - 2012-03-20 — Referred to the House Committee on Natural Resources.
+- 2012-04-02 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-04-17 — Subcommittee Hearings Held.
+- 2012-04-25 — Committee Consideration and Mark-up Session Held.
+- 2012-04-25 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2012-04-25 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-05-31 — Placed on the Union Calendar, Calendar No. 358.
+- 2012-05-31 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-510.
+- 2012-05-31 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-510.